LUMCMRI/mri_safety_cases/en_US/Ketenreconstructie/case_part2.md

 A pro-active colleague calls the ENT department to check which Kurz prostheses they use.
-The ENT does not know for sure but consultation of the operation room department sheds light on the matter:
-For a total ossicular replacement prosthesis (TORP) a Kurz Aerial Total Tuebingen Titanium is used and for a partial ossicular replacement prosthesis (PORP) they apply a Kurz Clip Partial Prosthesis Titanium (Dresden type)
+The ENT does not know for sure but consultation of the operation room department sheds light on the matter: for a total ossicular replacement prosthesis (TORP) a Kurz Aerial Total Tuebingen Titanium is used and for a partial ossicular replacement prosthesis (PORP) they apply a Kurz Clip Partial Prosthesis Titanium (Dresden type)
 <br>
 In the operation report it says *radical* ossicular chain reconstruction so we are dealing with a TORP here.